Today, we’re diving into the pixel powered era of the late 90s to reminisce about a gem from the golden age of MP3s: WinAmp.

 WinAmp Original Skin Clone

 That’s right, retro UI ported to Figma.
-What goes around does come around.
-This super cool asset is available for the Figma community.
+This asset is available for the Figma community.
 This stellar work from Matthew Wheeler is available here!

 And the beat goes on.